binaryage/firelogger.py/README.markdown

   * thread-safety
   * improved API
   * Firefox Addon detached as a separate project FireLogger
+  * option for hiding internal reprs of exported objects

 * v0.2 (24.11.2008)
   * Django and WSGI middlewares by Alexander Solovyov